hailsgav1/mtbc-speciation-nf/README.md

   to false coverage calls, and the RD12 locus is a nest of overlapping annotations (RD12 ⊂ RD12oryx ⊂ RDcan) that produces phantom partial signals.
   Working notes and coverage output are in [`rd_test/`](rd_test/).
+- The `RD_REGIONS` animal-adapted gate (RD7/8/9/10) uses a **majority rule** and defers to the orygis-unique RD301/RD315 markers: on low-coverage isolates a few mismapped reads can inflate one or two animal-gate regions past the deletion threshold, so a clear RD301+RD315 deletion with intact RD305/RD4/RDbovis is trusted as the more specific signal.
+Validated to call *M. orygis*, *M. bovis*, and *M. tuberculosis* correctly — including a 35× low-coverage *M. orygis* isolate that a strict all-four gate had misclassified as *M. tuberculosis*.
 - Drug-resistance calls follow the WHO mutation catalogue via TB-Profiler; the catalogue is periodically updated, so pin the TB-Profiler DB version you use.

 ## License